maxdjohnson/black-isort-nvim/README.md

-# black-isort-nvim
+# pyformat-nvim

-Based on [averms/black-nvim] but also runs isort
+Based on [averms/black-nvim] but also runs isort and autoflake.

 Features:

 - It runs asynchronously, so it won't block scrolling while formatting the buffer.
 - Checks if filetype is "python" before formatting.
+- Uses the configured textwidth as black/isort line length by default.
 - More robust error handling and better error messages.
 - Only vital features (Upgrading the black package is left to the user).
 - Don't have to clone the entire source repo just to get the plugin.